 If you’ve been following these posts for a while, you’re beginning to see the method of using Biblical Hebrew words to tell stories.
 Above I related the story of:

 H1692: דָּבַק dâbaq daw-bak’; a primitive root; properly, to impinge, i.e. cling or adhere; figuratively, to catch by pursuit:

 KJV – abide fast, cleave (fast together), follow close (hard after), be joined (together), keep (fast), overtake, pursue hard, stick, take.

 Continue that story.
 Notice the other KJV translations (abide fast, follow close, overtake…).
 Look at the verses in which these words are found and add further details to the story of the word dabaq.
 Even from the English, you can see they give nuances of what took place during the formation of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Book of Job Reveals Details of Big Bang and Formation of the Universe
+Please use the Social Network links just below to share this information from The Explanation, The Book of Job Reveals Details of Big Bang and Formation of the Universe